ba-st/Buoy/docs/SUnit.md

 ## `TestAsserter` extensions

+- `assert:hasTheSameElementsInTheSameOrderThat:` asserts that two
+  sequenceable collections has the same elements in the same order
 - `assert:includes:` asserts that a collection includes an element
 - `deny:includes:` denies that a collection includes an element
 - `should:raise:withMessageText:` asserts that a block raises an specific exception including an specific message text
 - `withTheOnlyOneIn:do:` provides a facility to assert that a collection has only one element and evaluates a block with it